muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

-Anywhere outside of a quoted string that these specific symbolic sequences appear, each one is its own indivisible token that is not part of any bareword or numeric-format literal; when any of these sequences overlap, longest token always wins:
+Anywhere outside of a quoted string that these specific symbolic sequences appear, each one is its own indivisible token that is not part of any bareword or (except for the case of `*`) numeric-format literal;
+when any of these sequences overlap, longest token always wins:

 ```
     (